theskylighter/automatic-captive-portal-login-v2/README.md

 ### Enjoy !!
 Now whenever you want to log-on, double click autologin.bat

+### Enjoy !!
+Now whenever you want to log-on, double click autologin.bat

+## Steps to Further Automate Your Batch File Using Task Scheduler
 ## Steps to Further Automate Your Batch File Using Task Scheduler
 ## Steps to Further Automate Your Batch File Using Task Scheduler
 You can automate the batch file execution at 12 AM using Task Scheduler on Windows.
 This way, the batch file will run automatically without needing manual intervention.